 Winter Sports in SoCal

-An activity that is best done in Northern California thanks to its ten ski resorts around Lake Tahoe, snowboarding and skiing are still possible in Mammoth Lakes.
+An activity best done in Northern California, thanks to its ten ski resorts around Lake Tahoe, snowboarding and skiing, is still possible in Mammoth Lakes.

 Which outdoor activity or cool adventure did we miss?
 Have you tried any of the activities we mentioned?
 We would love to hear from you so please don't forget to write a comment!